drupal/cms-launcher/README.md

 ## What this app is for

 This launcher is designed to help you **test out and build a site with Drupal CMS**.
 It's ideal for site builders, themers, and evaluators who want to explore Drupal CMS quickly.

+It does not manage the Drupal CMS codebase after initial setup; updating the launcher will not update Drupal core, modules, or themes.
+Drupal CMS includes the [Automatic Updates](https://www.drupal.org/project/automatic_updates) module, which provides a built-in way to keep Drupal core, modules, and themes up to date.

 It is **not intended for contributing to or developing Drupal CMS itself**.
 If your goal is to contribute code to Drupal CMS upstream, visit the [Drupal CMS project on Drupal.org](https://www.drupal.org/project/drupal_cms).

-This launcher does not manage or update the Drupal CMS codebase after initial setup.
-Updating the launcher will not update Drupal core, modules, or themes.
-Drupal CMS includes the [Automatic Updates](https://www.drupal.org/project/automatic_updates) module, which provides a built-in way to keep Drupal core, modules, and themes up to date.

 ## How it works